 Relevant and evidence-based

-- clearly outline how the proposed project will deliver benefits in one of the three priority areas:
+- clearly outline how the it will deliver benefits in one of the three priority areas

-- have a clear and well-defined problem statement, that identifies the specific need for women and/or girls that will be resolved through the project
+- have a clear and well-refined problem statement, that identifies the specific need for women and/or girls that will be resolved through the project.

 - provide a relevant, feasible and evidence-based proposal for how the project will meet a defined community need.